WinSSitaly/WSL-Linux-Kernel/README.md

 - mywsl-config64-EOL is made for stable release 6.4.X EOL
 - mywsl-config65-EOL is made for stable release 6.5.X EOL
 - mywsl-config66 is made for stable release 6.6.X
+- mywsl-config66 is made for stable release 6.7.X

-- mywsl-configrc is made for next release candidate 6.7-rc
+- mywsl-configrc is made for next release candidate 6.8-rc

 - mywsl-configlt is made for longterm release 5.10.X